Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "Passion?
 Rage?
 Life?
 Those are other associations humans have with it.
 Where I grew up, Red is Sunday, the day of *Surya* so it’s associated with the sun… in China, red is good luck.
 It also has political connections!
 In America it means the Republican party, elsewhere it means socialism, or communism, in Thailand it’s the colour of pro-democracy..."

 "I dunno if I can load all that into it," Daar mused.
-"I’d, uh...mebbe not wanna load it down with how Humans think ‘bout it, *yijao?"* That was a nice sharp clear thought, which was always nice when he was wallowin’ in sensation.
+"I’d, uh... mebbe not wanna load it down with how Humans think ‘bout it, *yijao?"* That was a nice sharp clear thought, which was always nice when he was wallowin’ in sensation.
 Kinda literally, just then.

 "I have some books on colour theory, My Father.
 You can borrow them if you want."

 "Hmm!
 I might jus’ take ‘ya up on that, lil’ Brother!
-Still...meebe we should explore all this on our *own.* An’ I think you been doin’ that already, ain’t’cha?!"
+Still... meebe we should explore all this on our *own.* An’ I think you been doin’ that already, ain’t’cha?!"

 "I’ve tried."

 Daar decided he needed to encourage the little silverfur, and he did it the only way he knew: smother him in affection.
-Which was admittedly more of a brownie thing...but whatever.
+Which was admittedly more of a brownie thing... but whatever.

 "Naw!
 I seen ‘yer paintings, and they’re pretty damn good I think!"

-*"Hnnngh!* My Fath--*hrk!!"*
+"*Hnnngh!* My Fath--*hrk!!"*

 "He can’t paint if you squish him, bumpkin…" Naydra said, softly.